dhammon/AttacksAndCountermeasures/textbook/04-NetworkServices.md

 ![](../images/04/ethernet_shield.jpg)

 There are many types of network solutions, services, and protocols (referred to as technologies here) that are of security interest.
 In this chapter, you will gain an understanding of a handful of these technologies by learning how they generally work and their security implications.
 We will explore how to secure them and the ways in which they can be attacked.
 The goal of this chapter, like so many others in this textbook, is to construct a model when approaching technologies by first learning how they work and then how they can be broken.
-This chapter will specifically cover address resolution protocol, dynamic host configuration protocol, domain naming system, transmission control protocol, and wireless technology.
+This chapter will specifically cover address resolution protocol, dynamic host configuration protocol, domain naming system, and the  transmission control protocol.
 Each topic is mutually exclusive but each section follows the same layout of explaining the basics, how they are attacked, and how to implement good security posture to protect them.

 **Objectives**
 1. Understand common network protocols and technologies.
 2. Explain basic defense for network technologies.
-3. Conduct attacks against DNS, DHCP, ARP, WiFi, and TCP technologies.
+3. Conduct attacks against DNS, DHCP, ARP, and TCP technologies.

 ## Address Resolution Protocol
 The last chapter introduced IP and MAC addresses while describing how they are generally used in networks through layers 3 and 4 of the OSI model.
 These addresses are critical for computer communications across networks through network equipment like NICs, switches, and routers.
 As previously described, each NIC is given a MAC address burned in at the factory.
 Good behaving networked devices keep their MAC address static, meaning they never change.
 But these addresses don't scale well across the internet as they lack the organization the IP address system provides.
 Therefore the internet relies on IP addresses to route traffic to and from sources and destinations.
 A solution, **address resolution protocol (ARP)** is needed that can resolve IP addresses to MAC addresses to ensure packets can traverse networks effectively.
 ARP enables computers and switches to send packets among each other with each device maintaining an dynamic inventory of MAC addresses to IP ranges